Ekkehard-Schulze/indoor-climate-logger/README.md

 Features
 --------
+* **Data Logging:** Writes data to a TSV file with ISO 8601 timestamps.
+Fully compatible with Excel, Google Sheets, and Python (pandas).
 * **Flexible Access on Microcontrollers:** Wirelessly retrieve your data via Wi-Fi when using the **Raspberry&nbsp;Pi&nbsp;Pico&nbsp;2&nbsp;W**, or use it completely offline.
 * **Cross-Platform & Stable:** Proven stable through years of real-world deployment on the Pico 2 W using CircuitPython, as well as on Raspberry Pi 3B using standard CPython and the Adafruit Blinka library.